 - Blaze Wavelengths of 400 or 500 nm

-- · High Grating Efficiency of 60 to 80% at Blaze Wavelength
+- · High Grating Efficiency of 60% to 80% at Blaze Wavelength

 - Low Ghosting, <0.5% of Parent Line

 - · Aluminum Reflective Coating

-- · Soda Lime Glass Substrate with 300 to 1800 Grooves/mm
+- Soda Lime Glass Substrate with 300 to 1200 Grooves/mm

 - · Produced from Ruled Original

 Thorlabs offers ruled diffraction gratings for use in the visible region.
 These gratings will have a relatively sharp efficiency peak about their blaze wavelength and are produced from ruled originals.
 They are offered with different blaze angles to suit a variety of applications in spectroscopy and analysis where high efficiency is of primary concern.
 For more information, please click on the Gratings Tutorial tab above.
-We also offer holographic between grating types, please click on the Gratings Guide tab above.
+We also offer holographic gratings, which do not produce ghosting effects at the expense of efficiency.
+For information regarding the differences between grating types, please click on the Gratings Guide tab above.